imaadmalikkk/inventoryiq/projectDocs/features.md

 ---

-## 📱 Mobile Responsiveness
-**Status:** Partially Implemented ✅

-**What:** Optimise UI for smaller screens

-**Why:** Enables warehouse, shop-floor, or mobile use cases
+## ⚙️ Settings Management
+**Status:** Removed ❌

+**What:** User preferences and application settings

+**Why:** Originally planned for user configuration options

 **Implementation:**
-- Tailwind responsive classes
-- Collapse sidebar into hamburger menu on small screens
-- Stack cards vertically on mobile

-**Packages:**
-- None
+- **REMOVED 2024-03-21:** Settings section removed from sidebar navigation
+- Settings functionality may be re-implemented in future if needed
+- User-specific settings can be handled through auth provider (Clerk)

+**Note:** Settings was removed to streamline navigation and focus on core inventory management features.

 ---

+## 📝 Recent Feature Changes

+**2024-03-21:**
+- **Dashboard Navigation Cleanup:** Removed Settings section from sidebar
+- **Simplified User Flow:** Streamlined navigation to focus on core features:
+  - Dashboard
+  - Products
+  - Clients
+  - Invoices
+- **Code Cleanup:** Removed unused Settings import and route from sidebar component

+---

-_This file should be referenced by the team and updated when new features are discussed or shipped._
+_This features document should be updated whenever features are added, removed, or significantly modified._